VladimirKalachikhin/MT7620_openwrt_firmware/README.md

 [aliexpress.com/item/32795180047.html](https://www.aliexpress.com/item/32795180047.html)
 [aliexpress.com/item/32954175411.html](https://www.aliexpress.com/item/32954175411.html)
 and many other sellers
-When purchasing ask 16MB FLASH, HUAWEI ME909 LTE modem and OpenWRT (not SDK) firmware.
+When purchasing ask 16MB FLASH, QMI (Qualcomm MSM Interface) modem and OpenWRT (not SDK) firmware.
 256MB RAM preferably.

 ## Build firmware
 You may want to build firmware yourself for 32MB FLASH version hardware or other modem.
 See [how-to](https://openwrt.org/docs/guide-developer/build-system/start) for it.
 The `diffconfig` included.